 Basically, search engine optimization (SEO) is the critically important process of optimizing your website content in such a way that the search engine (such as Google, Bing, Yahoo, etc.) would show it as one of the top results for any searches related to a certain keyword.

 Suppose you have a specific recipe for meatballs.
 Here, entering the term ‘meatballs’ will lead to Google generating millions of recipes.
-However, using an effective SEO strategy will mean that you will be able to ensure that your recipe ends up in the Holy Grail of search engine results i.e. its top 10 results so that anyone searching for a meatball recipe will see your content first and foremost.
+However, using an effective SEO and link-building strategy will mean that you will be able to ensure that your recipe ends up in the Holy Grail of search engine results i.e. its top 10 results so that anyone searching for a meatball recipe will see your content first and foremost.

 Different Types of SEO Efforts